 Don’t ever become a Morricone collector.
 I know one… and his life is ruled by the addiction.
 Ennio Morricone is an amazingly prolific film composer, and while most know him best for his spaghetti western soundtracks for director Sergio Leone (starring Clint Eastwood as The Man With No Name), Morricone has scored hundreds of films throughout the 60s & 70s (continuing to this day) – including a slew of Hollywood blockbusters, from The Thing to The Untouchables.
 What makes Morricone’s 60s material so fascinating (though, typical of his Italian film scores), is just how weird they are.
 Listening, it’s neigh impossible to understand the basis for his unique juxtaposition of styles, sounds and effects – incorporating ultra-tremolo guitars, epic chorales, grunts and chants, swirling unidentifiable instrumentation, unhinged percussive attacks and nightmare-like psychedelia.
 Not to mention… the sheer beauty of some of his quieter melodies.
 Posted here is just one aspect of his work, the legendary Leone/Morricone/Eastwood “Dollars Trilogy” (A Fistful Of Dollars, A Few Dollars More and The Good, The Bad & The Ugly), along with the masterpiece of all Italian westerns, Leone’s Once Upon A Time In The West.
-We’ve got another Morricone collection in the archives (Crimes And Dissonance) that deserves special attention, too.
+We’ve got a cool Morricone collection in the archives (Crimes And Dissonance, HERE) that deserves special attention, too.
 The only bad thing about appreciating Leone & Morricone?
 I’ve never met a female who could stand any of it.
 The movies or the music.
 So… make the basement comfortable, because you’re on your own with this stuff.
 Track listings in comments.
-Click HERE for more Morricone.
+Click HERE for more strange Morricone music in the archives.

 Per Un Pugno Di Dollari (1964)